auth0/docs/articles/universal-login/new.md

 - A 'show password' icon will be displayed next to the password field.

 - If you redirect users to the `/login` page directly, they will get a error unless they have configured the [default login route](/universal-login/default-login-url).
-You should always redirect users to `/authorize`.
+You should always redirect users to the proper authorization request endpoint (e.g. `/authorize` if you are using OpenID Connect).

 ## Multi-Factor Authentication